mathie/mathie.github.io/_posts/2015-02-26-there-and-back-again-a-packets-tale.markdown

 > things -- the top of the T) and also experts (among the best in their field
 > within a narrow discipline -- the vertical leg of the T).

-In answering the question, I'll get an inkling about their generalist skills.
+From their answer to the question, I'll get an inkling about their generalist skills.
 As well as a general overview of the topics, I'll get some insight into their ability to structure an answer, communication skills, and problem solving.
 And I get an idea of where their strengths lie:

 * If the answer is largely around the browser itself, how it interprets HTML and CSS to render the page, and how it interacts with JavaScript code, I'll have